Vulnerability Chaining in Cybersecurity

 - Individual vulnerabilities.

-- Their combined impact.
+- Combined impact.

 - Mitigation strategies for each step.